basicrum/basicrum-all-in-one/CONTRIBUTING.md

  - In your fork create a new branch from the latest master branch.
  - Push to your fork and create a Pull Request to Basic RUM master.
  - In the Pull Request description write a basic information for a reviewer.

+In case you are not familair with GitHub's Pull Request createion, please check this artice: [About pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)